Safer Together

 • Videos must be submitted by a singular person.
 One submission is allowed per person.
 Group submissions will not be reviewed.

-• Create a 30 second video aimed at increasing public awareness of the importance of mental health and promoting a culture of care.
+• Create a 30 second video aimed at increasing public awareness of everyday health practices that support the wellbeing of our Hoosier community.

-• Videos must use portions of a minimum of two archival films related to street safety provided by IU Libraries’ Moving Image Archive.
+• Videos must use portions of a minimum of two archival films related to good health provided practices by IU Libraries’ Moving Image Archive.
 All videos for possible use can be viewed and downloaded here.

 • Videos may include newly recorded original content.

-• A panel of judges will review submitted videos for originality, quality, appropriateness, and effectiveness in raising awareness about mental health.
+• A panel of judges will review submitted videos for originality, quality, appropriateness, and effectiveness in communicating a focused public health message centered on community wellbeing and shared responsibility.
 First place winner will receive $2,000.
 Runner(s) up will receive $500.

-• The winning video(s) will be used in various IU ad campaigns starting in the Fall 2025 semester.
+• The winning video(s) will be used in various IU ad campaigns starting in the Summer/Fall 2026 semester.

 • Gain experience making a short video using archival footage – add it to your portfolio/resume!